dmb369/hello-world/README.md

 # hello-world
-This repository is for practicing the GitHub Flow.
-An aspiring financial enthusiast learning the essentials of GitHub
+This repository is for practicing the GitHub Flow.\n An aspiring financial enthusiast learning the essentials of GitHub

 By,